anamafla/anamafla/src/pages/blog/svg-and-react/index.en.md

 author: "Ana Mafla"
 ---

 SVG is used to define vector based graphics for the web.
-It's a Web standard for describing images that can be rendered cleanly at any size and are designed specifically to work well with other web standards, including JavaScript, DOM, CSS and HTML.
+It's a web standard for describing images that can be rendered cleanly at any size and are designed specifically to work well with other web standards, including JavaScript, DOM, CSS and HTML.

 SVG is a graphic format that most closely meets current web development demands of scalability, responsiveness, interactivity, performance and accessibility.

 If you are interested in an introduction to SVG, take a look to my previous blog post: [Getting started with SVG](https://www.anamafla.com/blog/getting-started-with-svg/)

-The next question when you start to learn about SVG and the great things that are possible with this format of image is: how can I use the flexibility and versatility of SVG in my react projects?
+The next question I asked myself when I first started learning about SVG and the great things that are possible with this image format was: How can I use the flexibility and versatility of SVG in my react projects?

-In this post we are going to include a simple SVG graphic and animate it with React.
+In this post, we will describe how to include and animate a happy face made with SVG in a react application.

 ```
 <svg height="300" width="300">